ohmydroid/AugShuffleNet-Plus/README.md

 This repo presents a faster version of AugShuffleNet.

+Model Acceleration comes from two aspects:

-We remove channel shuffle operation widely used in ShuffleNetV2 and AugShuffleNet, offering obvious improvement over training/inference speed.
-By enabling FIFO mode of feature rerangement, AugSHuffleNet-Plus allows paralel computing for both training and inference process.
+1. We remove channel shuffle operation widely used in ShuffleNetV2 and AugShuffleNet, offering obvious improvement over training/inference speed.
+By enabling FIFO mode of feature rerangement, AugSHuffleNet-Plus allows parallel computing for both training and inference process.

-By replacing $K\times K$ depth-wise separable convolution with $K\times K$ regular convolution, it can be also a potential GPU-friendly model, which does not rely on residual connection and channel shuffle.
+2. By replacing $K\times K$ depth-wise separable convolution with $K\times K$ regular convolution, it can be also a potential GPU-friendly model, which does not rely on residual connection and channel shuffle.

 ```python